Manage Business Object Functions

 - output.error to hold the root cause of an error in case of failure.

-You can validate the input and output parameter in the backend.
+You can validate the input and output parameters in the backend.
 It validates:

 - Base type against type security